First steps - where do I start, where do I begin? (Setup GPGTools, Create a new key, Your first encrypted email)

 Generate key and uploading to the key server

 Clicking "Generate Key" will create your key and after a short while you are asked to upload your public key to the key server.
 We recommend doing that.
 If you are unsure, you can always do that later.
 Learn more about the Key Server and how to upload and verify a key.
 You will now see a new entry in GPG Keychain with your email address showing sec/pub (secret/public) in the type column.Now is a good time to create a backup of your secret/public key.
 Store the exported file in a secure location.
-We recommend a password manage which can also store files or a USB drive which you can then put away into a secure location.
+We recommend a password manager which can also store files or a USB drive which you can then store in a secure location.

 Every time you create a new key, a new key pair is created.
 It will consist of a secret key and a public key.
 The public key is to be shared with others, so they can send you encrypted messages.